Nutritional Psychiatry 2026: Anti-Inflammatory Diet

 FAQ

 How long until I feel the difference?
-Many people notice mood and energy improvements within 2–4 weeks of dietary changes.
+Many people notice mood and energy improvements within 2 – 4 weeks of dietary changes.
+However, some benefits, like improved cognitive function or reduced inflammation, may take longer to manifest.
+Consistency is key, and patience with the process is important.

 This content is educational and does not constitute medical advice.
 Always consult a qualified healthcare professional.